NBISweden/excelerate-scRNAseq/session-qc/Quality_control.md

   - 1k PBMCs using 10x v3 chemistry in combination with cell surface
     proteins, but disregarding the protein data and only looking at gene expression.

-The datsets can be downloaded with these commands:
+The datasets are available on the classroom computers at ~/scrna-seq2019/day1/1-qc/.
+If you want to access them after the course you can download them using the following commands:

     cd data
     curl -O http://cf.10xgenomics.com/samples/cell-exp/3.0.0/pbmc_1k_v2/pbmc_1k_v2_filtered_feature_bc_matrix.h5